Biomass Producer CN Energy Group Seeks U.S. IPO Capital (Pending:CNEY)

 CN Energy’s recent financial results can be summarized as follows:

-Variable topline revenue
+Variable top line revenue

 Uneven gross profit but increasing gross margin